joesdu/EasilyNET/README.md

 EasilyNET Packages

+- simple qrcode
+- eventbus with rabbitmq
-- Simplifying the use of MongoDB drivers
+- simplifying the use of mongodb drivers
-- Some common tool extensions
+- some common tool extensions
-- ABP-like framework for automatic module injection
+- automatic module injection
+- mongodb adds (dynamic|object) serialization support (mongodb.driver 2.19.0+ onwards has removed it)
-- Mongo Storage support for IdentityServer 6
+- mongodb storage support for identityserver 6
-- MongoDB GridFS usage simplification support.
+- mongodb gridfs usage simplification support
-- Integration of some common filters, middleware in WebApi
+- integration of some common filters, middleware in webapi

 | NuGet Package                                                                                                 | Version                                                                        | Download                                                                        | Description                                                                    |
 | ------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------ | ------------------------------------------------------------------------------- | ------------------------------------------------------------------------------ |